zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 * The client calls the service endpoint through the API ML Gateway with the client certificate.
 * The client certificate and private key are checked as a valid TLS client certificate against the trusted certificate authorities (CAs) of the Gateway.
 * The public part of the provided client certificate is checked against SAF.
 SAF subsequently returns a user ID that owns this certificate.
 As of Zowe version 2.14, the API for API ML can be provided by the internal API ML mapper if the mapper is enabled.
-Alternatively, you can use Z Secure Services (ZSS) to provide this API for API ML.
+Alternatively, you can use Z Secure Services (ZSS) to provide this API for API ML, although we recommend using the internal API ML mapper.
 * The Gateway then performs the login of the mapped user and provides valid authentication to the southbound service.

 :::note**Notes:**
-* Currently ZSS is the default API that provides this mapping between the public part of the client certificate and SAF user ID.
+* Currently, ZSS is the default API that provides this mapping between the public part of the client certificate and SAF user ID.
 However, the recommended method is to use the internal API ML mapper.
 For information about the internal API ML mapper, see [Enabling the internal API ML mapper](#enabling-the-internal-api-ml-mapper) described in this article.
 * For information about ZSS, see the section Zowe runtime in the [Zowe server-side installation overview](./install-zos).
 :::